edge-servers/immunity-radius/docs/source/developer/freeradius.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You'll have to reconfigure the development environment as well before being able to use openwisp-radius for managing the freeradius databases.
+You'll have to reconfigure the development environment as well before being able to use immunity-radius for managing the freeradius databases.

 If you have installed for development, create a file ``tests/local_settings.py`` and add the following code to configure the database:

 .. code-block:: python

-   # openwisp-radius/tests/local_settings.py
+   # immunity-radius/tests/local_settings.py
      DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.postgresql_psycopg2',